pandas-dev/pandas/doc/source/user_guide/missing_data.rst

 .. tip::

-   * If you are dealing with a time series that is growing at an increasing rate, ``method='barycentric'`` may be appropriate.
+   If you are dealing with a time series that is growing at an increasing rate, use ``method='barycentric'``.

-   * If you have values approximating a cumulative distribution function, then ``method='pchip'`` should work well.
+   If you have values approximating a cumulative distribution function, use ``method='pchip'``.

-   * To fill missing values with goal of smooth plotting, consider ``method='akima'``.
+   To fill missing values with goal of smooth plotting use ``method='akima'``.

    .. ipython:: python